Sn0wFox/manmanga/README.md

 # Manmanga

-Awesome mangas and animes dedicated search engine.
+Awesome manga and anime dedicated search engine.
+This is the very beginninf of Manmanga, but there should be some alpha releases soon.
+Stay tuned!

 ## Run the project